NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

 UQ Method
 """""""""""
 Specify the details of uncertainty analysis in the **UQ** panel.
 This example uses forward uncertainty propagation.
-Select "Forward Propagation" for UQ Method and specify "Dakota" for UQ Engine driver.
-For specific UQ algorithm, use Latin Hypercube ("LHC").
+Select "Forward Propagation" for UQ Method and specify "Dakota" for the UQ Engine driver.
+For specific UQ algorithms, use Latin Hypercube ("LHC").
 Change the number of samples to 500 and set the seed to 101.

 .. figure:: figures/we14_UQ_panel.svg
    :align: center